digismoothie/partnerjam-docs/docs/ATTRIBUTION.md

 # PartnerJam - Attribution

-## Simple solution

-For app attribution we have put a code snippet to base file with APP_ID and MyShopify domain parameter.
+For app attribution you have to insert a code snippet with APP_ID and MyShopify domain parameter.

-### Example:
+The snippet can be placed in your "base" component / template so that it renders on all pages of tyout application.
+This way it will make sure that attribution will be sent to PartnerJam sooner or later.
+At the same time it doesn't matter if the Attribution will be send repeatedly.
+PartnerJam is ready for that.

+As an alternative (more advanced solution) the snippet can be placed on a standalone page that is visited by the merchant only after the installation.
+In such case you can use the `onComplete` callback to make sure the attribution was sent before redirecting user to any other page.

+## Code snippet:
 ```html
 <script type='text/javascript'>
   (function(d,o) {